PhusNguyen/IMU-Badminton-Data-Collection-System/README.md

 ```

 ## 📄 Dataset Usage
-The collected dataset is available in `dataset/processed/badminton_stroke_dataset.json` and can be used independently for machine learning research.
+The collected dataset is available in [Badminton Stroke Classifier](https://github.com/yourusername/badminton-stroke-classifier) and can be used independently for machine learning research.

 **Related Project**: [Badminton Stroke Classifier](https://github.com/yourusername/badminton-stroke-classifier)